ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/shifter-side-rotation.jpg">
    <figcaption>Adjusting the side rotation of the shifers</figcaption>
    </figure>
-   Once the shifters are in tune, I´m mounting the handlebars to the stem, center the handlebars, and tighten the stem to the steerer a little bit more, but not to the final torque.
+   Once the shifters are in tune, I'm mounting the handlebars to the stem, center the handlebars, and tighten the stem to the steerer a little bit more, but not to the final torque.
 3. **Wheels:** The thru axles of the Strael require a 6 mm Hex key for mounting the wheels.
 4. **Saddle:** The saddle is mounted with a 5 mm Hex Key and put to the correct height, measuring from the center of the bottom bracket shell to the main sitting area.
-I´ve read that the Ritchey Link seat post makes it difficult to tune in the right saddle position but I found it quite the opposite.
-It´s a clear, simple, and straightforward interface and I couldn´t ask for more.
+I've read that the Ritchey Link seat post makes it difficult to tune in the right saddle position but I found it quite the opposite.
+It's a clear, simple, and straightforward interface and I couldn't ask for more.
    <figure>
    <img src="/img/strael/ritchey-link.jpg" alt="A close image of the saddle mounted to the Ritchey Link seatpost clamp">
    <figcaption>The Ritchey Link seatpost clamp works pretty fine</figcaption>